-Some Android users have complained that their phone’s Wi-Fi is constantly turning on and off.
+Some Android users have complained that their phone’s WiFi is constantly turning on and off.
 Therefore, some users think their phone has been hacked or that the operating system has serious problems.
 That’s not the case, as it may seem.
-Several features on your device may have access to your Wi-Fi, which you may not be aware of.
+Several features on your device may have access to your WiFi, which you may not be aware of.
 For the benefit of the users, these features have been designed to cause some discomfort.

 The internet is an essential part of our daily lives, and smartphone manufacturers are aware of this.
 An internet connection that is secure, fast, and uninterrupted is a blessing.
 It allows us to perform various tasks on our smartphones, but it also drains our batteries.
-Wi-Fi is more popular than 4G/5G because it’s cheaper and consumes less battery.
+WiFi is more popular than 4G/5G because it’s cheaper and consumes less battery.
 Few people go so far as to turn off their internet connection when they aren’t using it to conserve battery life.

-Reason Behind WiFi Turning on Automatically on Android
+The Reason Behind WiFi Turning On Automatically

 When you wake up your Android device, it automatically connects to your Wi-Fi network using Google’s “Wi-Fi wakeup” feature.
 Google’s Pixel and Pixel XL devices introduced this feature, and it has since been included in all subsequent releases of Android.
 To find nearby networks with strong signals, the Wi-Fi wakeup feature scans the area.